AdrianMarasigan/Software-Engineering-Learnings/Algorithms/README.md

 String concatenation involves combining two or more strings into a single string.

 #### Key Characteristics
-1. Efficiency: The time complexity of string concatenation depends on the implementation.
-In most cases, it is O(n), where "n" is the total length of the strings being concatenated.
+1. Time Complexity: The time complexity is O(n), where "n" is the total length of the strings being concatenated.
 2. In-Place vs. Out-of-Place: Some string concatenation methods modify the original string (in-place), while others create a new string (out-of-place).

 Use Cases: String concatenation is essential for building longer strings from smaller components, such as in text generation, logging, and data serialization.